 There’s not much to say about the pants, I found the rip stop to be very sturdy like the rest of the gi.

 Lack of stretch, good yet snug fit, lightweight… This was a great gi to roll in.
 The snugness might make it IBJJF illegal (though I’m sure if I relaxed my entire body while being checked I could get away with it.)
-Honestly this gi was one of my favorites to roll in of my most recent batch of reviews.
+Honestly this gi was one of my favourites to roll in of my most recent batch of reviews.
 I highly recommend it.

 Jaco’s comeback seems to be successful with this awesome gi.
 I’m definitely a fan of the direction they’re taking their designs in, and expect big things for the company if they are able to re-penetrate the market.